PLANS to build a wind turbine near Tibberton have been rejected.

 Coun Pearce said the area by Tibberton was “typical Worcestershire countryside” with copses of trees, hamlets, farmhouses and churches visible.

 “To ruin that with a wind turbine that may or may not power 600 homes is not acceptable,” she said.
-After yesterday’s meeting, Chris Hartwright, parish council chairman said he was “very pleased” with the outcome.
+After yesterday’s meeting, Chris Hartwright, parish council chairman said he was “very pleased”

 The developer has the right to appeal the decision.